Skjöldr: Beowulf

 and launched him alone out over the waves.

-In Beowulf 33, Scyld's ship is called īsig, literally, "icy."
+In line 33 of Beowulf, Scyld's ship is called īsig, literally, ‘icy.’
 The meaning of this epithet has been discussed many times.
 Anatoly Liberman gives a full survey of the literature and suggests that the word meant "shining."

 William of Malmesbury's 12th century Chronicle tells the story of Sceafa as a sleeping child in a boat without oars with a sheaf of corn at his head.

 Olrik (1910) suggested Peko, a parallel "barley-figure" in Finnish, in turn connected by Fulk (1989) with Eddaic Bergelmir.